toresbe/atemctld/README.md

 # atemctld
-Control an ATEM video switcher with zmq
+Control an ATEM video switcher with an HTTP REST API